Coronavirus (COVID-19) Updates

 Telephone calls.
 The Office of State Review is operating with limited in-person resources.
 In response to the public health emergency for the COVID-19 virus, all non-essential State employees for New York State’s agencies and public authorities, including the State Education Department, will not be reporting to work for two weeks, beginning March 17, 2020.
 Accordingly, during this time, when calling the Office of State Review, staff may be unavailable at times to answer the telephone.
 The Office of State Review is continuing to perform the key functions of the office and is accepting requests for review and all filings by mail.
 The Office also continues to issue appeal decisions.
 In light of the expected delays in our ability to respond to telephone calls and messages, we appreciate your patience.
 Leaving a telephone message with your name, telephone number, fax number (if any), and the nature of your concern is the best way to obtain a response from the Office of State Review.

 Electronic Filing.
 Although the Office of State Review does not formally accept filings by solely by facsimile or e-mail, the Office has established a temporary mechanism to allow electronic filings through encrypted means during the COVID-19 pandemic.
 The instructions for electronic filings in the Question and Answer document must be followed carefully.
-OSR Questions and Answers Regarding Electronic Filing
+A revised electronic filing Question and Answer document explains how, after July 10, 2020, OSR will continue to accept electronic filings, but that if parties are unable to successfully use the identified efiling options, they must use the traditional hardcopy filing procedures under Part 279.

 If you need assisistance with another area such as P-12 schools, colleges and universities, licensed professionals, adult education programs, please be sure to see the New York State Education Department's COVID-19 web page.